Skip to main content

 The rings are produced by revolving a profile.
 The balls are simple spheres.
 You could model these manually, but for simplicity this tutorial uses provided static assets.
 The bearing depends on one property: diameter.
 The number of balls and ring positions derive from it.

-2. Create assets
+2. Create models

 1. Download the 3D static asset BALL.glb.

-2. Rename the function to getBallModel().
+3. Rename function to getBallModel.

 B. Rings